ishgirwan/faqs_pytorch_scholarship/Lab.md

 - Note that when using `ImageFolder`the folder names are treated as character strings, so their order is 1, 10, 100, 101, 102, 11,
 12, … and the images in these respective folders are given labels 0, 1, 2, 3, 4, 5, 6, … The folder names (which here happen to be
 numbers) are treated as characters.
 The code in the notebook creates a `cat_to_name` dictionary of folder names and flower names.
-We then need to create a look-up from categories/folder names to labels, for example, by using `your_dataset.classes`.
+We then need a look-up from categories/folder names to labels, for example, by using `your_dataset.classes`.

   `class_to_idx = {sorted(your_dataset.classes)[i]: i for i in range(len(your_dataset.classes))}`